Kaixhin/malmo-challenge/README.md

 For our baseline, we implemented ACER [[3]](#references) in PyTorch based on reference code [[5, 6]](#references).
 In addition, we augmented the state that the agent receives with the previous action, reward and a step counter [[7]](#references).
 Our challenge entry augments the agent with option heads [[4]](#references), and we aim to distinguish the different policies of the evaluation agent.

 We also introduce a novel contribution - a batch version of ACER - which increases stability.
-We collect a batch of off-policy trajectories, and then truncate them to match the smallest.
+We sample a batch of off-policy trajectories, and then truncate them to match the smallest.

 ## Instructions